 That’s the Power Charge Indifference Adjustment or PCIA, sometimes called an “exit fee.”
-The PCIA is intended to ensure that customers who switch to EBCE pay for energy that was acquired by PG&E to serve them prior to their switch.
-It will appear on your bill as a separate line item.
+The PCIA is intended to ensure that customers who switch to EBCE pay for energy that was contracted by PG&E to serve them prior to their switch.
+It will appear on your bill as a separate line item in the PG&E Electric Delivery Charges section of the bill.
 What’s most important to know is that EBCE’s rates—even with the PCIA charge included—will still be competitive with PG&E’s rates.

 Can PG&E raise delivery fees on EBCE customers above those of non-EBCE customers?

-No. PG&E must provide the same transmission and distribution rates for all customers in their service area whether or not they receive electricity from PG&E or a CCE program such as EBCE.
+No. PG&E must provide the same transmission and distribution rates for all customers in their service area whether or not they receive electricity from PG&E or a Community Choice Energy program such as EBCE.

 Do PG&E employees retain their employee discount while served by EBCE?